makeline/Then-Coder/docs/DEVELOPER_GUIDE.md

 ## Data Module

-The data module consists of all the logic that knows nothing about the UI or
+The data module consists of all the logic that knows nothing about the UI or anything about Android in general.
+Theoretically this data module can be plugged into another android app with little to no modifications.

+I had plans to make this its own github public repository, eventually it probably should be.

+### **Dependency Injection**
+Refer to the [DataModules](../data/src/main/java/org/aerovek/chartr/data/di/DataModules.kt) class.
+This is where we create singletons of our repository, service, and http client classes.
+The logic in here is much more complicated than the AppModules.kt class above, par